Migration from TradeStation

 • No fill callbacks or linked orders – there is no way to place exit orders in response to an entry fill, forcing a one-bar delay between entry and exit

-All of these limitations are absent in Algolang, where the full power of Go is available.
+All of these limitations are absent in Algolang.